The Cane Corso is big and bold. But is it the right dog for you?

 Cane Corso Price

-Expect to pay in the $200-$500 range for a cane corso rescue.
+As a broad guide you can expect to pay in the $200-$500 range for a cane corso rescue.

 What is the price of a purebred cane corso puppy from a reputable breeder?

 Caring breeders can charge anywhere from $1,500 to $4,000, depending on whether the dog is pet quality or show quality.